mrihtar/GeoCoordinateConverter/README.md

 ## GeoCoordinateConverter
+Za slovensko verzijo te datoteke glej [PREBERIME.md].

 **gk-slo** is a converter between geographic cartesian coordinates (Gauss-Krueger/D48, Transverse Mercator/D96) and geodetic coordinates (latitude/longitude on ETRS89/WGS84) for Slovenia.
-It can be used as a replacement for the official conversion program [SiTra] (with Helmert parameters for the whole Slovenia, no regional parameters).
-When calculating heights, it can use two absolute geoid models for Slovenia: Slo2000 and [EGM2008].
+It can be used as a replacement for the official conversion program [SiTra] &#40;with Helmert parameters for the whole Slovenia, no regional parameters&#41;.
+For calculating heights with the help of geoid model two absolute geoid models for Slovenia are
+available: Slo2000 and [EGM2008].

 It's written in C language and can be compiled and used on all major operating systems.
-Coordinate conversion routines (in module "geo.c") can be easily adapted to locations other than Slovenia (via ellipsoid, projection and Helmert parameters).
+Coordinate conversion routines (in module "geo.c") can be easily adapted to locations other than Slovenia (via definition of ellipsoid, projection and Helmert parameters).

 Precompiled version of **gk-slo for Windows** (32-bit, compiled with MinGW) can be downloaded from
-[gk-slo-6.02.zip].
+[gk-slo-6.03.zip].

 ### Conventions
 Cartesian coordinates                 | Geodetic coordinates :------------------------------------ |:--------------------
 x = easting                           | fi = phi (&phi;), latitude, Breite (N/S)
-y = northing                          | la = lambda (&lambda;), longitude, L&auml;nge (W/E)
+y = northing                          | la = lambda (&lambda;), longitude, L&auml;nge (E/W)
 H = ortometric/above sea level height | h = ellipsoidal height
 Ng = geoid height

 ### Files
 - **[common.h]**